Bharath-Singareddy/Bharath-Singareddy/README.md

 # Hi, I'm Bharath Singareddy 👋
+University of Cumberlands

 ## About Me
+-  Aspiring ML Engineer • Turning raw data into production-grade AI tools Skilled in large‑language models, real‑time pipelines, and cloud inference using BERT,         Transformers, XGBoost, and modern DevOps (AWS, Docker, FastAPI).
+Currently completing an MS in CS (grad '26) while building ML systems that scale from research to    business impact.

-- 🌱 I'm currently learning Git and version control
+- 🌱 I'm Currently completing Masters in Computer Science.
-- 💻 I'm interested in cloud computing, web dev
+- 💻 I'm interested in AWS, Devops and AI/ML.
-- 📫 How to reach me: your email or social link
+- 📫 How to reach me: https://www.linkedin.com/in/bharathsingareddy2001/

-## Projects

-- [git-learning-log](https://github.com/Bharath-Singareddy/git-learning-log) - My first Git project tracking a learning log